alexunderch/alexunderch.github.io/_posts/2021-03-08-blog-post-mapf-algorihms.md

 |------------|-------------|
 | [ArXiv](https://arxiv.org/pdf/2005.07371)      | [GitHub](https://github.com/Jiaoyang-Li/RHCR)      |

 This method approaches lifelong MAPF (LMAPF) problem.
-The framework is called Rolling- Horizon Collision Resolution (RHCR), and it decomposes lifelong MAPF into a sequence of Windowed MAPF instances and replan paths once every $t$ timestep(replanning period $t$ is user-specified) for interleaving planning and execution.
+The framework is called Rolling- Horizon Collision Resolution (RHCR), and it decomposes lifelong MAPF into a sequence of Windowed MAPF instances and replan paths once every $$t$$ timestep(replanning period $$t$$ is user-specified) for interleaving planning and execution.
 A Windowed MAPF instance is different from a regular MAPF instance in the following ways:

 1. it allows an agent to be assigned a sequence of goal locations within the same Windowed MAPF episode, and
-2. collisions need to be resolved only for the first $w$ timesteps (time horizon $w \geq t$ is user-specified)
+2. collisions need to be resolved only for the first $$w$$ timesteps (time horizon $$w \geq t$$ is user-specified)

 The benefit of this decomposition is two-fold.
 First, it keeps the agents continually engaged, avoiding idle time, and thus increasing throughput.
 Second, it generates pliable plans that adapt to continually arriving new goal locations.
-In fact, resolving collisions in the entire time horizon (i.e., $w=\infty$) is often unnecessary since the paths of the agents can change as new goal locations arrive.
+In fact, resolving collisions in the entire time horizon (i.e., $$w=\infty$) is often unnecessary since the paths of the agents can change as new goal locations arrive.